LosBagros/roobet-scraper/readme.md

 ## To do list

 Need to fix db design, it's trash.
-Missing some columns, etc.
+Missing some columns.
+It could be done better.
 - [ ] start saving anonymous users
 - [ ] don't know what to do when bet changes (save it as new bet or update the old one, now it's not saving because same primary key)